0xFA7E/warmsnowrebalance/README.md

 # Installing EZ Mode

-If you want minimal hassle installing the mod, simply copy the Assembly-CSharp.dll file into the game's managed data directory
+If you want minimal hassle installing the mod, simply copy the Assembly-CSharp.dll file into the game's managed data directory.
+The Assembly-CSharp.dll file can be downloaded from the releases section to the right under the v1.0.0.0-assembly section.

 c:\\(path to your SteamLibrary)\steamapps\common\WarmSnow\WarmSnow_Data\Managed\